Genesis 17:1-27

 Intro.

 In the 16th chapter Sarai and Abram tried to obtain the promises of God through the energy of the flesh with tragic consequences but God who intervenes by His grace and runs ahead of Hagar who would have fled back to the world.
-The keys to understanding the 17th chapter falls upon three words repeat numerous times:
+The keys to understanding the 17th chapter falls upon three words repeated numerous times:

 - Covenant = 13 times